 There are several advantages of using SWP for getting a regular income:

-In the case of dividend funds, the amount and frequency of payment of the dividend is decided by the fund manager of the mutual fund.
+In the case of dividend funds, the amount and frequency of payment of the dividend are decided by the fund manager of the mutual fund.
 If you are relying on a fixed amount of money at the end of every month, dividend mutual funds can hamper your plans when they pay an amount below what you need.

 In the case of SWP, you get a fixed amount at the end of every month.
 If the fund’s performance is good, the SWP will last longer.
 If the performance is poor, it’ll finish sooner.
 And if your annual withdrawal is less than what the fund generates every year, you can continue earning from this mutual fund forever!